Download your FREE information guide

 Laser Eye Surgery procedures can be carried out in a matter of minutes.

-Depending on the type of treatment you receive, Laser Eye Surgery can be completed in between 5 and 15 minutes.
-In fact, the laser itself is only active for a few seconds!
-The majority of your treatment time will be used in preparation for your surgery.
-This usually takes around 30 minutes to an hour.
+Depending on the type of procedure you have, Laser Eye Surgery can be completed in between 5 and 15 minutes.
+In fact, the laser itself is generally only active for a matter of seconds.
+The majority of your treatment time will be spent preparing for your surgery, which typically takes around 30 minutes to an hour.

 Am I suitable for treatment?

 Almost certainly.
-We can treat around 98% of the patients we see.
+At London Vision Clinic, we can treat around 98% of the patients we see.

-Thanks to modern innovations, Laser Eye Surgery is now an option for more people than ever before.
-With the introduction of ReLEx SMILE – an innovative, minimally invasive procedure – many patients who would once have been unsuitable for treatment can now benefit from Laser Eye Surgery.
+Modern developments and innovations have helped to make Laser Eye Surgery an option for more people than ever before.
+The introduction of ReLEx SMILE, a minimally invasive “keyhole” procedure, meant that many patients who would once have been unsuitable for treatment can now benefit from Laser Eye Surgery.
+But not all clinics can treat the same range of prescriptions.

 Your suitability will depend on a number of factors, including your age, health, and prescription.
 Find out more about what makes you suitable for Laser Eye Surgery, here.
 Alternatively, you can book a no-obligation initial screening for a personal assessment of your suitability.